 All courses are delivered online to fit your schedule.

-- City/county attorneys, other attorneys in government, and child and family law practitioners
+- Child and family law practitioners

 - Attorneys, judges, and advocates working with child and adult survivors of trauma in criminal and certain civil proceedings

 - Social workers, guardians ad litem, legal and victim advocates who work with individuals involved in the legal system

 - Other legal professionals providing advocacy in juvenile, family, and criminal court to individuals who have experienced trauma

 Current J.D. students are not eligible for this program.